 - Engage the SUNY community and other experts on OER to determine the necessary elements for campuses to have in place to be successful in a campus-wide OER implementation.

-- Review the Open SUNY Institutional Readiness Process as a model to adapt for helping campuses to build their own capability to implement a successful OER initiative
+- Review the SUNY Online Institutional Readiness Process as a model to adapt for helping campuses to build their own capability to implement a successful OER initiative

-- Create a potential set of tools that would be helpful to campuses for implementation of OER (consider the tools used in the Open SUNY Institutional Readiness Process as a starting point)
+- Create a potential set of tools that would be helpful to campuses for implementation of OER (consider the tools used in the SUNY Online Institutional Readiness Process as a starting point)